jgcarrillo/laravel-videoclub-crud/README.md

-## Ejemplo creado en Laravel
+## Basic example of CRUD in Laravel

-Proyecto en desarrollo basado en un videoclub online.
-Permite realizar un CRUD total.
+Project in development based on an online film site.

-Contiene:
+Features:

-1. Creación de rutas
+1. Routes
-2. Autenticación de usuarios
+2. Authentication
-3. Creación de plantillas en Blade
+3. Blade templates

-*Work in progress*
+_Work in progress_